zikuicai/zikuicai.github.io/_posts/2017-12-18-things-to-do-after-installing-ubuntu.md

 * tensorflow
 * jupyter notebook

-python is preinstalled in `/usr/bin`
+Don't forget to install Pycharm and use the preinstalled interpreter `python3.5` located in `/usr/bin`